Fun Facts About Michael Gayler

 The Oyster Bar in Grand Central Terminal in NYC.

 The most interesting thing I have ever done is:

 The two greatest influences of my life have been:

-My grandfather, David Ginsburg, who taught me to play chess; The Beatles, who taught me the language of music.
+My grandfather, David Ginsberg, who taught me to play chess; The Beatles, who taught me the language of music.

 I drive a:

 The Wright Brothers by David McCullough

 “I Met A Boy Named Frank Mills” which I sang to my daughters growing up